-Sony A6000 versus Sony RX10 IV
+Sony A6000 vs RX10 IV

-The Sony Alpha A6000 and the Sony Cyber-shot DSC-RX10 IV are two enthusiast cameras that were revealed to the public, respectively, in February 2014 and September 2017.
+The Sony Alpha A6000 and the Sony Cyber-shot DSC-RX10 IV are two enthusiast cameras that were announced, respectively, in February 2014 and September 2017.
 The A6000 is a mirrorless interchangeable lens camera, while the RX10 IV is a fixed lens compact.
 The cameras are based on an APS-C (A6000) and an one-inch (RX10 IV) sensor.
-The A6000 has a resolution of 24 megapixel, whereas the RX10 IV provides 20 MP.
+The A6000 has a resolution of 24 megapixels, whereas the RX10 IV provides 20 MP.

-Body comparison: Sony A6000 vs Sony RX10 IV
+Body comparison: Sony A6000 vs RX10 IV

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX10 IV is considerably larger (55 percent) than the Sony A6000.
 It is noteworthy in this context that the RX10 IV is splash and dust-proof, while the A6000 does not feature any corresponding weather-sealing.